Lunch: Asia

 A traditional Bengali lunch is a seven-course meal.
 Bengali cuisine is a culinary style originating in Bengal, a region in the eastern part of the Indian subcontinent, which is now divided between Bangladesh and Indian states of West Bengal, Tripura, Assam's Barak Valley.
 The first course is shukto, which is a mix of vegetables cooked with few spices and topped with a coconut sauce.
 The second course consists of rice, dal, and a vegetable curry.
 The third course consists of rice and fish curry.
 The fourth course is that of rice and meat curry (generally chevon, mutton, chicken or lamb).
 The fifth course contains sweet preparations like rasgulla, pantua, rajbhog, sandesh, etc. The sixth course consists of payesh or mishti doi (sweet yogurt).
 The seventh course is that of paan, which acts as a mouth freshener.

 In Japan, lunch (昼食, chūshoku) often consists of rice or noodle dishes such as ramen, soba and udon bowls.
 Many Japanese people will also take a boxed lunch, known as a bentō, to class or to work with them.
 Sushi, donburi and teishoku are also common.
 Additionally, other Japanese lunch options include quick and convenient foods like onigiri (rice balls), sandwiches, and instant noodles, catering to busy individuals.

 In China today, lunch is not nearly as complicated as it was before industrialisation.
 Rice, noodles and other mixed hot foods are often eaten, either at a restaurant or brought in a container.
 Western cuisine is not uncommon.
 It is called 午餐 or 午饭 in most areas.

 Australia

-In Australia, a light meal eaten in the period between 10:30 am and noon is considered morning tea; an actual lunch will be consumed between 12 and 2 PM.
+In Australia, a light meal eaten in the period between 10:30 am and noon is considered morning tea.
+An actual lunch will be eaten between noon and 2:00 pm.
 While usually consisting of fruit or a cereal product, a typical Australian brunch may include other foods as well such as burgers, sandwiches, other light food items, and hot dishes.
 Sometimes, a meal during the late afternoon is referred to as "afternoon tea", a meal in which food portions are usually significantly smaller than at lunch, sometimes consisting of nothing more than coffee or other beverages.